 III.1 Phylogenetic Inference

-For the generation of the phylogenies, the results were extremely successful.
+For the generation of the phylogenies, the results were successful.
 After running MCMC for 100,000 generations over 2 runs, the average standard deviation of split frequencies was 0.015831.
 MrBayes suggests that standard deviation should be less than 0.01, if it is not then additional generations need to be run [4].
 However, looking at the additional results of the MCMC run below, we can see that the 2 runs do in fact converge.
-In the MrBayes log output, we can see that the two runs were able to converge around an arithmetic mean of log likelihood score -3071.50.
+In the MrBayes log output, we can see that the two runs converge around an arithmetic mean of log likelihood score -3071.50.
 The PSRF value for TL was noted as 1.000 and PSRF for alpha was 1.001.
 PSRF values should be 1.000 or extremely close to it, considering it is the measure of convergence of the two runs.
 Moreover, the average ESS (estimated sample size) was 497.7 for TL and 306.99 for alpha.
 MrBayes recommends that “ESS values below 100 may indicate that the parameter is undersampled”, which is not the case in these MCMC runs [4].
 Out of 1407 trees samples, 50% credible set contains 657 trees, 90% credible set contains 1257 trees, 95% credible set contains 1332 trees, and 99% credible set contains 1392 trees.
-The result of this analysis showed that the likelihood of run 1 was better than the likelihood of run 2 by 0.34.
+The result of this analysis showed that the likelihood score of MCMC run 1 was better than the likelihood of run 2 by 0.34.
 From run 1, we gained 1407 trees with one tree having the posterior probability of 1.0.
 The entire log file for the MrBayes computations can be found in the GitHub link in the appendix.
 The consensus tree, in figure 1 of the appendix, showed extremely strong posterior probability support for internal nodes, 95% PP support for the clade that contains all taxa between Aylax papaveris and Andricus quercusradicis.
 All nodes in this branch were generally about 90% PP except for 4 out of 15 nodes.
 MrBayes accurately generated this consensus tree phylogeny as it is almost identical to the exemplar tree by Ronquist et al. and maintains the same relationships of common ancestry.
+Taking the statistical measures of convergence of the 2 MCMC runs, as well as the consensus tree topology and posterior probability support, the phylogenetic inference seems to be reliable and statistically significant.

 III.2 Comparative Methods